What you should know about a ship-to-student sale.

-Many schools feel that one of the most difficult parts of the fundraising process has to do with the delivery of their merchandise.
-So when presented with the option of not having to deal with it at all, some sponsors will be intrigued.
+Many schools feel that delivering their merchandise is one of the most challenging parts of the fundraising process.
+So when presented with the option of not having to deal with it, some sponsors will be intrigued.

-Presorted merchandise has made the delivery process much easier than it used to be when sponsors had to sort their own items after a bulk delivery.
-However since most school fundraising companies now ship orders by individual seller, sorting has become a thing of the past.
+Presorted merchandise has made the delivery process much easier than it used to be when sponsors had to sort their items after a bulk delivery.
+However, since most school fundraising companies now ship orders by individual sellers, sorting has become a thing of the past.

-To take it a step further, sponsors can remove themselves from having to handle any product at all by doing a home delivery fundraiser.
+To take it a step further, sponsors can remove themselves from handling any product by doing a home delivery fundraiser.
 Several companies offer it; is it something you should consider?

 Here are some things to ponder if you're contemplating a non-school delivery:

 Most companies lower the profit percentage to ship individual boxes to several different addresses instead of shipping everything to one location with a standard delivery.

 Sponsors are out of the Delivery Loop

 If you're used to counting boxes and ensuring everyone receives their order, this will be a new experience.
 You won't know that boxes are being delivered.
 Instead, you'd be notified that people will receive their orders shortly.
 If anything arrives missing or damaged, instructions and a toll-free phone number are placed inside each box.
 Therefore, replacement items are handled directly between parents and the company.